Hidden suffering of coronavirus: Stigma, blaming, shaming

 “It was ugly,” said Pedro Valenzuela, 22, Lamilla’s great-nephew.
 “It hurt a lot.”

-The spreading global pandemic has tested the competing interests of public health and privacy, with thousands of individuals and families experiencing both physical illness and the less-discussed stigma that can come with it.
+The spreading global pandemic has tested the competing interests of public health and privacy, with thousands of individuals experiencing both physical illness and the less-visible stigma that can come with it.
 While there are many stories about good deeds and people coming together, the coronavirus is also bringing out another, darker side of some people: Fear, anger, resentment and shaming.

 In India, doctors have reported being evicted by landlords worried they’ll spread coronavirus to other tenants.
 In the town of St. Michel in Haiti, people stoned an orphanage after a Belgian volunteer was diagnosed.
 In Indonesia, an early coronavirus patient was subjected to cruel innuendo suggesting she contracted it through sex work.

-Psychologists say it harkens to an age-old instinct to protect oneself and relatives from catching a potentially fatal disease — and a belief, however unfounded, that those who get it bear some responsibility.
+Psychologists say the desire to identify and castigate those who are ill harkens to an age-old instinct to protect oneself and relatives from catching a potentially fatal disease — and a belief, however unfounded, that those who get it bear some responsibility.

 “Illness is one of the fundamental fears humans have been dealing with their entire evolution,” said Jeff Sherman, a psychology professor at the University of California, Davis.
 “It’s not really surprising they would be hostile toward someone they believe is responsible for bringing illness into their community.”

 On Feb.
-14 she made the 12-hour flight to Ecuador and sailed through immigration, no questions asked, even though she’d started feeling feverish.
+14 she boarded a 12-hour Iberia flight to Guayaquil.
+She noticed people coughing on the plane and tried to protect herself somewhat by covering up in a blanket.
+Arriving in Ecuador, Lamilla sailed through immigration with no questions asked, even though she’d started feeling feverish.

+“I thought she was just unwell and tired from the trip,” said her daughter, who asked not to be identified for fear of repercussion from authorities.

+The next day Lamilla’s head was pounding.
+About two dozen relatives feted her at a welcome-home barbecue, where she didn’t seem her usual energetic self.

-Over the next week, relatives took her to two different local doctors, who dismissed her ailments as side effects of a urinary infection or a possible muscular problem, and finally to a private clinic in the city of Guayaquil.
-Struggling to breathe, Lamilla was put on a ventilator.
+She went to two different local doctors, who dismissed her ailments as side effects of a urinary infection or a possible muscular problem.
+When she began having difficulty breathing a week later, relatives took her to a private hospital in the nearby city of Guayaquil.

+The Alcivar Hospital said it alerted the Ministry of Public Health about her case Feb.
+22, two days after Lamilla arrived, but got no response.
+Only the National Institute for Public Health Investigation could do the test, the clinic said, and it wasn’t until Feb.
+27 that authorities agreed to analyze a specimen for coronavirus.

+Finally a doctor pulled Lamilla’s children aside and delivered the news: She was Ecuador’s “patient zero.”

+“Everyone was on high alert,” said Pedro Orellana, the ex-husband of one of Lamilla’s sisters.
+“We didn’t know what people were capable of doing in their desperation.”

-A few family members defended Lamilla, while others, too distressed by the vitriol, avoided social media entirely.
-They knew Lamilla would have been mortified to discover she’d potentially spread it to relatives.
+A few family members defended Lamilla online, while others, too distressed by the vitriol, avoided social media entirely.
+They knew Lamilla would have been mortified to discover she’d potentially spread coronavirus to relatives.
+At that point, she was already on a ventilator and under sedation.

 “I couldn’t look at anything,” Lamilla’s daughter said.
 “I didn’t want to hurt my heart.”